aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-cluster-conformitron.md

       --output text)
     ```

 1. AWS SSM Parameter Store for GRAFANA API KEY: Update the Grafana API key secret in AWS SSM Parameter Store using the above new Grafana API key.
-This will be referenced by Grafana Operator deployment of our solution to access Amazon Managed Grafana from Amazon EKS Cluster
+This will be referenced by Grafana Operator deployment of our solution to access and provision Grafana dashboards from Amazon EKS monitoring Cluster

 ```bash
 aws ssm put-parameter --name "/grafana-api-key" \